 2. Pay Specific Attention to Titles, Meta Descriptions & H2s

 There are three key places you want to add keywords to your blog posts.
 In order of importance: The title, the meta description, and the H2s of your article.
 Try to use the keywords naturally in all three places.
-Don’t jam them into sentences or articles that don’t match the search intent of the reader you spent so much time researching in step 4!
+Don’t jam them into sentences or articles that don’t match the search intent of the reader you spent so much time researching in step 3!

 If you download the Yoast plugin for WordPress, this is one of the first warnings you’re likely to get.
 Generally speaking, it’s a bad idea to write more than one article targeting the same keyword.
-Even worse, NEVER try and rank subtle variations of the same keyword in different articles thinking you’ll trick Google.
+Even worse, NEVER try to rank subtle variations of the same keyword in different articles thinking you’ll trick Google.
 You won’t.

 4. Avoid Keyword Stuffing

-The idea here is to use keywords naturally in your articles which should give you something like a 1% keyword density.
+The idea here is to use keywords naturally in your articles, which should give you something like a 1% keyword density.
 In other words, if your article is 100 words long, you should use the keyword one time in the body copy.
 As long as you have the keyword in the title, meta, and H2s, then you don’t need to worry about how many times you use the keyword in the body copy.
 Just use it whenever it’s natural to use it in a sentence or paragraph.

-5. Remember to Include EAT Signals
+5. Remember to Include EAT Signals in Your Content

 6. Link to Your New Blog Post From Older Blog Posts